Annual Report 2012

 As the federal supervisor of state member banks, the Federal Reserve, along with the other banking agencies (through the FFIEC), requires banks to submit quarterly Call Reports.
 Call Reports are the primary source of data for the supervision and regulation of banks and the ongoing assessment of the overall soundness of the nation's banking system.
 Call Report data provide the most current statistical data available for evaluating institutions' corporate applications, for identifying areas of focus for both on-site and off-site examinations, and for considering monetary and other public policy issues.
 Call Report data, which also serve as benchmarks for the financial information required by many other Federal Reserve regulatory financial reports, are widely used by state and local governments, state banking supervisors, the banking industry, securities analysts, and the academic community.

-In 2011, the FFIEC proposed the following revisions to the Call Report for implementation in 2012 to better understand banks' risk exposures, to better support macroeconomic analysis and monetary policy purposes, and to collect certain information prescribed by changes in accounting standards: (1) add a section to Schedule RC-C, Loans and Lease Financing Receivables, to collect information on the allowance for loan and lease losses by loan category; (2) add two data items to Schedule RC-P, 1-4 Family Residential Mortgage Banking Activities, to collect the amount of representation and warranty reserves for one- to four-family residential mortgage loans sold; (3) add a data item to Schedule RC-N, Past Due and Nonaccrual Loans, Leases, and Other Assets, to collect the outstanding balance of purchased credit impaired loans by past due and nonaccrual status; (4) add a new Schedule RC-U, Loan Origination Activity in Domestic Offices, to collect information on loan originations; (5) add new items in Schedule RC-M, Memoranda, in which savings associations and certain state savings and cooperative banks would report on the test they use to determine compliance with the Qualified Thrift Lender requirement and whether they have remained in compliance with this requirement; (6) revise two existing items in Schedule RC-R, Regulatory Capital, used to calculate the leverage ratio denominator to accommodate certain differences between the regulatory capital standards that apply to the leverage capital ratios of banks versus savings associations; and (7) modify the reporting instructions to clarify the reporting and accounting treatment of specific valuation allowances.
+During 2012, the FFIEC implemented the following revisions to the Call Report to better understand banks' risk exposures and to collect certain information prescribed by changes in accounting standards: (1) added new Schedule RI-C -Disaggregated Data on the Allowance for Loan and Lease Losses to collect information on the allowance for loan and lease losses by major loan category (effective March 2013); (2) added two data items to Schedule RC-P, 1-4 Family Residential Mortgage Banking Activities, to collect the amount of representation and warranty reserves for one- to four-family residential mortgage loans sold; (3) added a data item to Schedule RC-N, Past Due and Nonaccrual Loans, Leases, and Other Assets, to collect the outstanding balance of purchased credit impaired loans by past due and nonaccrual status; (4) added new items in Schedule RC-M, Memoranda, in which savings associations and certain state savings and cooperative banks would report on the tests they use to determine compliance with the Qualified Thrift Lender requirement and whether they have remained in compliance with this requirement; (5) revised two existing items in Schedule RC-R, Regulatory Capital, used to calculate the leverage ratio denominator to accommodate certain differences between the regulatory capital standards that apply to the leverage capital ratios of banks versus savings associations; and (6) modified the reporting instructions to clarify the reporting and accounting treatment of specific valuation allowances.

 Supervisory Information Technology